capstoneconnector/trust-admin-app/Documentation/Development.md

 - AppShell.xaml
 	- This handles the main hierarchy and navigation for the application via creation of the Taskbar and the main Login Page
 ### Testing Your Environment
+- Automated testing
+	- Drop down the folder in the Solution Explorer Labeled "UnitTests"
+	- Right click TrustAdminAppTests and build the project
+	- After the build is complete, Right click the TrustAdminAppTests and click the "Run Tests" option.
+	- This should open a Test Explorerer and all tests should pass
+- Testing your Emulator
 	- To test if your environment is working, you should click the run button in visual studio, using your Android Emulator
 	- You should see (after the environment is built and running) a phone emulator with a log in page Use your Cheetah login information to log in and continue
 	-  You should then come to a blank page and four tabs at the bottom.
 You should be able to click through the different tabs to then see 2 blank pages and a Settings page along with an Accounts page
 	- The Settings page should have a logout button, and the Accounts Page should show some accounts for the logged in user
 	- If everything worked, your environment is setup correctly